okomok/mada/README.md

     import dual.nat.peano.Literal._
     import junit.framework.Assert._

-    class DocTest extends junit.framework.TestCase {
+    class DocTest extends org.scalatest.junit.JUnit3Suite {
         // Define dualvalue `not2`.
         final class not2 extends dual.Function1 { // No meta-generics. `Function1` isn't parameterized.
-            // `self` is the dual version of `this` reference.
-Manual setup is needed. override  def self = this
+            type self = not2 // `self` is the dual version of `this` reference.
+Manual setup is needed.
-            override type self = not2
             // Again no meta-generics.
 Downcast is needed as you did in 90s. override  def apply[x <: dual.Any](x: x): apply[x] = x.asInstanceOfNat !== _2
             override type apply[x <: dual.Any] = x#asInstanceOfNat# !==[_2]